 Until recently, my only trip to Florida was several years ago in August.

-That trip was to Orlando, which is not the place for a fresh-from-arid-Montana person to go during the humidity and heat of summer.
+Orlando in the summer is not the place for a fresh-from-arid-Montana person to go during the humid season.
 But there it was—a friend and I were attending a writer’s conference with our husband’s in tow.
 We had classes inside the cool air conditioning while they managed to lounge poolside so coping with the heat wasn’t too difficult.
-Other than a glimpse at the expanse of DisneyWorld, a day at Epcot, and a brief afternoon at Cocoa Beach, I didn’t experience much more of the State of Florida.
+Other than a glimpse at the expanse of DisneyWorld, a day at Epcot, and a brief afternoon at Cocoa Beach, I didn’t experience much of the State of Florida.

 Know that I am travel-spoiled.
-My husband’s sales territory covers the southeast USA and when it’s possible, he carts me along on a trip.
+My husband’s sales territory covers the southeast USA.
+When it’s possible, he carts me along.
 We writers are fortunate to be able to write anywhere, so Mac in tow, off I go.
-It’s quite the treat to discover a part of the country that this western Pennsylvanian, transplanted to Southern California and then to Montana and back home again never had much opportunity to explore.
+It’s a treat to discover part of the country that this Pennsylvanian, transplanted to Southern California, to Montana and home again hadn’t explored.

-I count myself fortunate to have spent time in Savannah, Georgia (gorgeous even pre-spring), Charleston and Greenville, South Carolina (plantation tours), New Orleans (love the history) and a few places around Florida—Myrtle Beach (great for families and beach sitting), Orlando (theme parks!), and most recently, Tampa.
+I’m fortunate to have spent time in Savannah, Georgia (gorgeous even pre-spring), Charleston and Greenville, South Carolina (plantation tours), New Orleans (love the history) and most recently, Tampa.

-With the hotel a mere two blocks from the Hillsborough River and the Tampa Riverwalk, I took a leisurely stroll.
+The hotel was a mere two blocks from the Hillsborough River and the Tampa Riverwalk, provided a leisurely stroll.
 This gave me a chance to get a look at the sprawling building across the river.
-How intriguing!
 The towering ornate minarets were topped with silver quarter moons shining in the sun.

 Along the concrete river side path are bronze statues commemorating a number of locals for their community contributions.
 Here is a link to the list of folks lining both sides of the stroll.
 I did not snap pictures of all of them, but Henry B. Plant and the sign educating me about this lovely building made it to the iPhone.